BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 ```

 Following things (roughly) happen here:
-- all values are retrieving by using the `async` pipe in the template
+- all values are retrieved by using the `async` pipe in the template
 - deriving the values from the `page` param from `this.store` by using the `select` method
 - deriving the HTTP result by combining the page observable with the HTTP observable
 - solving race conditions by using the `switchMap` operator